-The review concluded by affirming that the Board as a whole as well asits Chairman all of its members individually and the Committees of the Board continuedto display commitment to good governance by ensuring a constant improvement of processesand procedures and contributed their best in overall growth of the organization.
+The review concluded by afirming that the Board as a whole as well asits Chairman all of its members individually and the Committees of the Board continuedto display a commitment to good governance by ensuring a constant improvement of processesand procedures and contributed their best in the overall growth of the organization.

-Details pursuant to Section 197(12) of the Act read with the Rule 5(1)and Rule 5(2) of Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 are attached to this report as Annexure - 5A and Annexure - 5B.
+Details pursuant to Section 197(12) of the Act read with the Rule 5(1)and Rule 5(2) of Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 are attached to this report as Annexure - 3A and Annexure - 3B.